This Precious M

 The way you got to the top is thanks to the focus.
 It wasn’t because in the very first moments of your entrepreneurial weekdays you decided to open a family-owned bakery, an IT-school for post-secondary students and a massive oil-mining company on a side.
 No, it was because you focused on the needs, the troubles and the opportunities presented by one business.
 You’ve studied all the ins-and-outs of your industry, spend late nights monitoring your competitors and ended up becoming an expert at what you do.

 So when you’re thinking of hiring an in-house marketing team, ask yourself again – am I willing to make the marketing side of the business my focus?
 Hiring an inside team means not only employing executors but also managers who’ll monitor the quality of the executed work.
 This results in increased salary expenses, additional taxes and the need in time and hands to monitor.
-So we’re talking resources, lots of resources which you will have much more success investing in the areas of your business that bring value, like your product’s design, production, or performance enhancement.
+So we’re talking resources, lots of resources which you will have much more success being invested in the areas of your business that bring value, like your product’s design, production, or performance enhancement.

 When Money Matters